Nekosia-API/documentation/tos.md

 ### Use of Logo {#api-use-of-logo}
 You may use our logo on your website or in other materials, provided it is in accordance with our branding guidelines.
-We encourage you to inform the administrator of such use by sending an email to contact@nekosia.cat.
+We encourage you to inform the administrator of such use by sending an email to support@nekosia.cat.
 In some cases, we may ask for verification to ensure that the logo is used in the appropriate context and in accordance with our guidelines.

 ## 3. Changes to the Terms {#api-changes-to-terms}